What is a governor?

 To be a successful Governor you would need to

-- Commit to attending six formal meetings a year and several other workshops (usually virtually)
+- Commit to attending six formal meetings a year (plus the annual general meeting of the Council of Governors held in September) and you are encouraged to attend several other workshops/meetings where possible and your availability allows. (usually virtually)

 - Prepare for meetings by reviewing reports and other materials